guide-toGalaxy/Currency-Bot/README.md

-Currency Bot Developed in Dialogflow converting currencies
+Currency Bot Developed in Dialogflow for converting currencies